Detachment Focus: Starshatter Arsenal (Updated January 20, 2025)

 Each time a NECRONS model makes an attack that targets an enemy in range of an objective marker, add 1 to the Hit roll.
 In addition, all NECRON VEHICLE and NECRON MOUNTED units (excluding TITANIC) get ASSAULT on all their guns.

-This is, obviously, exceptionally strong.
+This is exceptionally strong.
 Almost all Necron units hit on 3s or 4s, so +1 to hit when going after key targets is nice, especially for a few things like Triarch Praetorians that can plausibly benefit from it in multiple phases.
 It’s important not to start thinking of this as always on, because long-ranged shooting exchanges in particular often won’t feature a foe on an objective, but it helps get the job done when it really matters – and it isn’t even the whole ability.
 It’s also particularly relevant for my beloved Illuminor Szeras, whose mediocre WS/BS3+ is normally a source of shame.

-Part 2 really helps Lokhusts of all types operate, and is a nice bonus for Doomsday Arks or Doomstalkers trying to line up shots.
+That second part really helps Lokhusts of all types operate, and is a nice bonus for Doomsday Arks or Doomstalkers trying to line up shots.
 Lokhusts have suffered a lot from the combination of FLY changes and not being INFANTRY in 10th, and some extra reach to help them get around (supplemented by a powerful Stratagem) helps mitigate that.
 The combination of effects also starts making particle beamer Tomb Blades worth looking at as an actual “go” unit, as they’re speedy and get great volume, while operating with near impunity once you factor in the Stratagems we’ll look at shortly.

 Catacomb Command Barge.
 Credit: Rockfish